NorthernMechatronics/tflm_digits/training_files/README.md

 ## Process of model construction

-There are a plethora of different models already available that are trained on SVHN since the dataset's inception.
+There are a plethora of different models and code already available that are trained on SVHN since the dataset's inception.
 We will detail each step from importing the dataset to quantizing and preparing it for use on microcontrollers.

 ### Setting up your environment